 This drinking cup shows a farmer ploughing with oxen while another man sows seed from a basket or bag; British Museum object number 1906,1215.1

 You could show the other side of the cup (below) and identify it as a religious scene — they should recognise the altar from their work on the Prometheus story.

 The other side of the cup, which is described in detail in the weblink above, shows a ritual with a group of women dancers at an altar.
 The seated figure on the left may be Demeter.

 You might talk about the connection between the two scenes, or discuss how the story of Demeter and Persephone identifies that a good harvest depended upon securing the favour of the goddesses.

 The natural bridge, and one that the children will probably find quite easy to understand, is the notion that a story can serve to explain something.

 The purposes of myths

-Once the children have identified the explanations given by the Demeter and Persephone and the Creation stories, you can suggest that there are different sorts of things to be learned from other myths and ask them about the other stories they have listened to — it would probably be a good idea to focus initially on one story, perhaps a Midas story, to model what you mean.
+Once the children have identified the explanations given by the Demeter and Persephone and the Creation stories, you could suggest that there are different sorts of things to be learned from other myths.
+You might ask them about the stories they have listened to — it could help to focus initially on one story, perhaps a Midas story, to model what you mean.
 Two other kinds of function are likely to emerge: